 Spring - October 1st

-It is yourresponsibility to know and understand the Transfer Application Process, meet all application requirements and to meet application deadlines.
-Click here for application instructions.
+It is your responsibility to know and understand the Transfer Application Process, meet all application requirements and to meet application deadlines.
 Below are some important tips when completing your JMU application materials.

 Application Tips for Transfers

 - Prepare early.
 It can take several weeks for transcripts to be sent to JMU by other colleges and high schools (and yes, a high school transcript is required regardless of the number of college credits completed).
 We recommend that you make requests for all transcripts to be sent to JMU at least one month before the JMU application deadline.

-- Request a global evaluation of your credit if you are transferring from a college or university outside the U.S. Click here for a list of global credit evaluators.
+- Request a global evaluation of your credit if you are transferring credit from a college or university outside the U.S.

-- Research JMU Majors.
+- Explore JMU Majors.
 You may have to meet additional academic requirements in order to progress in your major at JMU.
 We strongly recommended that you review the Major Snapshots to learn about the various majors at JMU and their specific requirements.
-The academic advising Web site can provide you with detailed information about all JMU majors so that you will know what to expect when you arrive.
+The Academic Advising website provides detailed information about all JMU majors so that you will know what to expect when you arrive.
 JMU does not admit students by major.
 You are evaluated solely on your academic record and potential for success; the major you select on your application does not affect the admission process in any way.

 - Write the optional Personal Statement.
 Transfer students often have very different backgrounds and experiences than traditional first year students.
 Did you take a break from school for a while?
 Did you have a rough start, yet vastly improve your GPA over time?
 Did you serve in the military?
 Did you work full-time while attending school?
 Explaining any extenuating circumstances you may have experienced helps the Admissions Counselors put your academic record into context and gives them a more complete picture of who you are.